luiserdef/twitter-real-verified/README.md

 ```

 ### Legacy verified List
 This extension uses the screenname from the legacy verified list.
-At some point this can be problematic if the user changes their username.
-This issue is currently being addressed in the userids branch.
-Any suggestion is also welcome.
+The use of user IDs is being addressed in the userids branch.

+Any suggestions for improvement are welcome.

 Data provided by <a href="https://twitter.com/travisbrown/status/1649129052479844363">Travisbrown's </a>